HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 Other options the can be included are:

 - `unit`: which unit the `FloatUnit` will have.
 Default is `undefined` (no unit) but use for instance `kg * m / s^2` to get this unit.
 It will be converted into a `Unit` object internally.
-- `significantDigits`: how many significant digits the `Float` should have.
+- `significantDigits`: how many significant digits the `PrecisionNumber` should have.
 - `decimals`: how many decimals the `FloatUnit` should have.
 Cannot be combined with `significantDigits`.
 - `round`: should the `FloatUnit` be rounded to its precision?
 Default `true`: this ensures that a random value of `3.4` is not behind the scenes actually `3.34499999`.
-- `negative`: only for `getRandomExponentialFloat`, makes the outcome negative.
+- `negative`: only for `getRandomExponentialPrecisionNumber`, makes the outcome negative.
-- `randomSign`: only for `getRandomExponentialFloat`, makes the outcome have a random sign.
+- `randomSign`: only for `getRandomExponentialPrecisionNumber`, makes the outcome have a random sign.
 Cannot be combined with `negative`.

 ## Serialization